SagnikGanguly96/SGNGoogleForms/README.md

 Installation
 ===
 1.)
-Download the appropriate release from [here](https://github.com/SagnikGanguly96/SGNGoogleForms/releases/latest).
+Download the appropriate release from [here](https://github.com/SagnikGanguly96/SGNGoogleForms/releases) or download the [latest version](https://github.com/SagnikGanguly96/SGNGoogleForms/releases/latest).

 2.)
 Extract the files in a location of your choice (i.e. localhost/inc/SGNGoogleForms/).